-Fig.2 Wall-eyed stereodiagram of a hypothetical native-like A31P structure.
-The coloring scheme for the two monomers is the same with the one shown in Fig.1.
-Residues 29-33 are depicted in liquorice representation, and Pro{31} is labeled.
+Figure 2.
+Wall-eyed stereodiagram of a hypothetical native-like A31P structure.
+The coloring scheme for the two monomers is the same with the one shown in Figure 1.
+Residues 29-33 are depicted in licorice representation, and $Pro{31}$ is labeled.

-To further examine the validity of the proposition that a native-like structure for the mutant appears to be entirely plausible based on modeling methods, we have used AlphaFold^{76-78} to prepare structure prediction models for native Rop and five of its turn mutants and variants, including A31P.
-This calculation was performed using the defaults of the AlphaFold2-multimer ColabFold v{1.5.5} interface available via colab.research.google.com.
-The aim of this modeling exercise was three-fold.
+To further examine the validity of the proposition that a native-like structure for the mutant appears to be entirely plausible based on modeling methods, we have used AlphaFold76-78 to prepare structure prediction models for native Rop and five of its turn mutants and variants, including A31P.
+This calculation was performed using the defaults of the AlphaFold2-multimer ColabFold v1.5.5 interface available via colab.research.google.com with the number of recycles set to 20 and the number of top ranked structures that were relaxed using AMBER set to 5.
+The aim of this modeling exercise was 3-fold.
 The first was to apply a fully automated and verifiable procedure, removing all doubts which may have arisen from using interactive modeling methods based on molecular graphics programs such as Pymol and Coot.
-The second was mostly curiosity driven: would AlphaFold select as a model structure the crystallographically known A31P structure (with 100% sequence identity), or the weight of all those native-like sequences deposited with the PDB would revert the algorithm to a Rop-like structure?
-Last, but not least, by selecting mutants which also included a proline mutation at the turn region (but which were known experimentally to be native-like), we could directly compare the weight that the prediction software would give to a proline at position 31 versus-for example- a proline at position 30.
+The second was mostly curiosity driven: would AlphaFold select as a model structure the crystallographically known A31P structure (with 100% sequence identity), or would the weight of all those native-like sequences deposited with the PDB revert the algorithm to a Rop-like structure?
+Last, but not least, by selecting mutants which also included a proline mutation at the turn region (but which were known experimentally to be native-like), we could directly compare the weight that the prediction software would give to a proline at position 31 versus -for example- a proline at position 30.

-The variants and mutants for which AlphaFold structure prediction models were prepared (using as sole input their sequences and their dimeric oligomerization state) are:
+The variants and mutants for which AlphaFold structure prediction models were prepared (using as sole input their sequences and their dimeric oligomerization state) follow.

 - 1. Native Rop. - 2.
-The D3oP mutant which is known from the experiment54 to have a native-like structure. - 3.
+The D30P mutant which is known from the experiment to have a native-like structure. - 3.
 The E28A-D30P-D32A mutant, hereafter referred to as the "APA" mutant.
-This mutant is also known from the experiment54 to have a native-like structure. - 4.
-The D3oP-A31G mutant, hereafter referred to as the "PG" mutant.
-This mutant is also known from the experiment 68 to have a native-like structure. - 5.
+This mutant is also known from the experiment to have a native-like structure. - 4.
+The D30P-A31G mutant, hereafter referred to as the "PG" mutant.
+This mutant is also known from the experiment to have a native-like structure. - 5.
 The A31P mutant. - 6.
 The "2AA" variant.
 This is a double insertion variant that restores Rop's heptad repeat at the turn region.
-The insertion comprises two alanine residues inserted immediately before and immediately after Asp30 (in the native Rop numbering).
-This variant is also known experimentally50 to be native-like.
+The insertion comprises two alanine residues inserted immediately before and immediately after $Asp{30}$ (in the native Rop numbering).
+This variant is also known experimentally to be native-like.